PiwikPRO/3rdparty-woocommerce/readme.txt

 In admin menu, click on WooCommerce -> Settings, and switch to Integration tab

 == Changelog ==

-= 2.1.4 - 21/03/2017 =
+= 2.1.4 - 28/03/2017 =
  * Fixed Warning with WooCommerce 2.6 onwards
+ * Added license & authors information
+ * Added some minor security changes

 = 2.1.3 - 19/09/2016 =
- * Compatibility with new woocommerce
+ * compatibility with new WooCommerce

 = 2.1.2 - 15/01/2016 =
- * Fixed issue with not traked orders
+ * Fixed issue with not tracked orders

 = 2.1.1 - 08/04/2015 =
  * Fixed issue with missing categories